Key Takeaways

 Before Reform and Opening-up, movement between China’s rural and urban areas was tightly restricted.

-After the Reform and Opening-up (改革开放 gǎigé-kāifàng), huge numbers of agricultural residence permit holders, also referred to as migrant workers (农民工 nóngmíngōng), poured into cities looking for work in the factories.
+After the Reform and Opening-up (改革开放 gǎigé kāifàng), huge numbers of agricultural residence permit holders poured into the cities looking for work in the factories.
+These workers are often referred to as migrant workers (农民工 nóngmíngōng).

 Due to uneven economic development, people from the Chinese countryside are generally poorer than those from the cities.
 For many people from rural areas, moving to the cities represents a chance for a better life for themselves and their families.
-This explains why movement from Chinese rural to urban areas continues to this day.

 the Shanghai skyline